buhrmi/simpwars-contracts/README.md

 To increase the powerlevel, call the `powerup` function with the simp ID and the amount of Power Tokens you would like to burn.
 You can powerup not only your own simps, but also your friend's simps if they have `powerupAccepted` set to true.

-Anyone can mint new simps for a small minting fee.
-This fee starts at 1 ETH and logarithmically decreases by 50% every 24 hours (down to a minimum of 0.1 ETH), but doubles every time a new simp is minted.

-To mint a simp, call the `mint` function with the Twitch User ID and pay the required amount of ETH.
-If you submit too much Eth, the contract will send the remaining ETH back to you.
-You can check the `price` function to see the current minting fee.
-Each simp is unique and can exist only **once**.
-No simps are pre-minted.

 ### Contract Address